betarobot/noodle/README.txt

 - any menu has its own CSS class (even in blocks)
 - additional page class with domain name (helpful for multi-domain setups)
 - ...
 TBC (to-do)

+DEMO:

+The beta demo is quite messy yet, but it is here: http://themes.nood.org/

 MORE INFO AND DOCS: